-I nodded but kept looking out.
+I nodded, but kept looking out.

 “I thought you would”, she said.
 “Pretty exciting.
 Quite the adventure.”

 Now outside trees rushed by close to the window.
 Sometimes between them I could see a house farther off with its lighted up windows.
-I wondered who was inside the houses and if they could see the train and me looking out at them.
+I wondered who was inside the house and if they could see the train and me looking out at them.